reddit/devvit/devvit-docs/docs/payments/payments_overview.md

 ![Sample payment app screen](../assets/payments_example.png)

 :::note
-Payments is a beta feature that is only available to developers in our Developer Payments Pilot Program.
+Payments is a beta feature.
 :::

 ## How to get paid